aridjayarecipes/cutesrecipes.web.app/content/post/2069-step-by-step-guide-to-prepare-perfect-sauteed-pork-and-brussels-sprouts-in-cream-sauce.md

 1. Make ready 8 oz sour cream

 But it takes a special, international inclination to make the case for kielbasa with Brussels sprouts, white beans, and mustard.
-I'll tell you that it works.
+I&#39;ll tell you that it works.
 Sauteed brussels sprouts are delicious when shredded and sautéed with pancetta (or bacon), garlic and oil.
-If you don't think you like Brussels sprouts, I challenge you to try these!
+If you don&#39;t think you like Brussels sprouts, I challenge you to try these!

 <!--inarticleads2-->